daviferreira/react-sanfona/README.md

 * **allowMultiple:** allow multiple items to be open at the same time (default: false)
 * **activeItems:** receives either an array of indexes or a single index.
 Each index corresponds to the item order, starting from 0.
 Ex: activeItems={0}, activeItems=[0, 1, 2]
 * **onChange:** function with the new state as an argument
+* **onClick:** function with item key as argument.
+Overrides default click handler, so activeItems props are respected

 #### AccordionItem
 * **title:** Text to display in header